-Buffalo Cauliflower raises your healthy snacking abilities to new levels.
+Buffalo Cauliflower raises your cleanse-approved snacking abilities to new levels.
 There are a variety of recipes out floating around the web, but our version is one of the cleanest you will find.

 Clean Cashew Creme

-Some may want to shy away from nuts for fear of eating too much fat, cashews contain zero cholesterol and most of the fat in cashews is antioxidant-rich oleic acid -- a good fat you can also find in olive oil that ultimately decreases blood cholesterol levels, blood pressure, and toxins in the body among other benefits.
+Some may want to shy away from nuts for fear of eating too much fat, cashews contain zero cholesterol and most of the fat in cashews is antioxidant-rich oleic acid – a good fat you can also find in olive oil that ultimately decreases blood cholesterol levels, blood pressure, and overall improving the health in the body.
 Cashews also contain magnesium, the mineral that most people are deficient in, leading to that all too common sluggish feeling.

-We predict this recipe will be a new Clean Community favorite as a recipe to share or to keep to yourself as a deeply satisfying snack.
+We predict this recipe will be a new favorite as a recipe to share or to keep to yourself as a deeply satisfying snack.

 serves: 4-6 people as a side

 For the Cauliflower:

 1 teaspoon chipotle pepper